What Are Nfts What Do They Mean For The Music Industry

 The NFTs sold by Kings of Leon looked like a typical merch bundle, but with 2021 vibes — offering limited edition vinyl, access to future live shows, or alternative album artwork.
 “In the future, I think this will be how people release their tracks: When they sell 100,000 [NFTs] at a dollar each, then they just made $100,000,” said Josh Katz, the CEO of YellowHeart, the company that developed the band’s tokens.

-There’s recently been some talks about how artists can use NFTs to build and monetize a superfan community, with fans buying into an artist’s community by purchasing an NFT “ticket” or “entry pass”.
-Instead of subscribing to your community with money (like they can do on other creator platforms like Patreon and Twitch), fans would never cancel their subscription, instead just sell their NFT to another buyer interested in joining the community.
+There have recently been some talks about how artists can use NFTs to build and monetize a superfan community, with fans buying into an artist’s community by purchasing an NFT “ticket” or “entry pass”.
+Instead of subscribing to your community with money (like they can do on other creator platforms like Patreon and Twitch), fans would never cancel their subscription, instead, just sell their NFT to another buyer interested in joining the community.

-It’s clear that fans want to find new ways to be a part of their favourite artists’ projects, and the concept of owning a part of the creative process means that fans no longer need to sit on the sidelines watching artists create from afar anymore.
+It’s clear that fans want to find new ways to be a part of their favorite artists’ projects, and the concept of owning a part of the creative process means that fans no longer need to sit on the sidelines watching artists create from afar.

-You don't need a heap of knowledge about crypto to create an NFT, but there are a few tools required to get started.
+You don't need to be an expert on crypto to create an NFT, but there are a few tools required to get started.

 There’s no set technique for creating a piece of art that can be used as an NFT, you just need to find a marketplace that supports the type of file you want to create.
 Basically any digital art file can be converted into an NFT — any image, TXT, JPG, PNG, MP3, meme, recipe or GIF can be one.